alanahanson/scorer/README.md

 This gem helps users integrate with a hypothetical API, which provides consumer scoring advice based on income, age, and ZIP code.

+## Dependencies

+Before using, install ruby 2.3.0 and Bundler ~>1.11

 ## Installation

 Clone this repo to your machine: